woossi0/suite/docs/usermanual/source/install/windows/tomcat/dashboard.rst

 .. _install.windows.tomcat.dashboard:

-Dashboard Install
+Dashboard install
 =================

+The :ref:`Boundless Suite Dashboard <intro.dashboard>` contains links and tips to working with Boundless Suite.

-1. From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.
+#.
+From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.

-2. Copy the :file:`dashboard.war` into :file:`webapps` to deploy.
+#.
+Copy the :file:`dashboard.war` file from the Boundless WAR bundle into the :file:`webapps` directory.

-  .. note:: It will take a moment for Tomcat to notice the web application and make it available, there is no need to restart your application server.
+   .. note:: It will take a few moments for Tomcat to deploy the web application.

-3. Use your browser to open the web application at `localhost:8080/dashboard <http://localhost:8080/dashboard/>`__.
+#.
+Navigate to http://localhost:8080/dashboard to verify that the application deployed successfully.

    .. figure:: /intro/img/dashboard.png